forresttanaka/dalliance-react/README.md

 This demo needs [Browserify](http://browserify.org) to build the final Javascript file that’s used in the demo page, index.html.
 It uses the [Grunt](http://gruntjs.com) Javascript task runner to automate this.

+Before building, you need to install all the build and runtime dependencies:

+    npm install

 To do a basic build:

     grunt